mechanismsjs/mech-library/README.md

 Use the Example Documentation below to describe your mechanism.

-# mech-LIBRARY
+# mech-library

 Mechanisms are plugins for open source.

-ABOUT YOUR LIBRARY
+ABOUT YOUR library

 Supported Mechanisms: